The Truth About Meditating

 Let’s say that for some reason, a perfect cube appears in your 3rd eye.
 It’s bright red, and you simply think, "what a perfect red cube”.
 The truth of the matter is that you have just judged the cube.
 Now, to see the cube in its perfection and feel its brilliance without words is an example of quieting the mind.
 This is not easily done.
 As you practice this, then over time your honesty in working toward not judging what you see in your meditations will then transfer into every aspect of your life.

-You will have the tendency to observe rather than to judge.
+You will begin to find you have the tendency to observe, rather than to judge.
 You will find yourself being more straightforward with yourself and others.
-And even though, at this point, you will not have hit a level of what one would call enlightenment, you will find you are more peaceful within yourself and more accepting.
+Even though, at this point, you will not have hit a level of what one would call enlightenment, you will find you are more peaceful within yourself and more accepting.